stdlib-examples/project-slack-clear-channel-messages/README.md

 [<img src="https://deploy.stdlib.com/static/images/deploy.svg" width="192">](https://deploy.stdlib.com/)

 On the following page, you'll see an option to **Link Resource**.
-Click it to easily set up a Slack app in a few clicks.
+Click it to proceed.

 <img src="/readme/images/slack-link-resource.png" width="300">

-Once you click the button, you'll be taken to a list of your previously linked Slack apps on Standard Library.
+Next, you'll be taken to a list of your previously linked Slack apps on Standard Library.
 Choose one if available, otherwise click **Link New Resource**.